-In Virginia regulations, memory care is called “special care units” within assisted living residences.
-These communities are specifically for people with Alzheimer’s disease or related dementia, providing personal and healthcare services, 24-hour supervision, social and recreational activities, and anything else in residents’ personal service plans.
-Staff needs to be trained to provide assistance with activities of daily living (ADLs), like eating and bathing, and instrumental activities of daily living (IADLs), like managing money or medications.
+In Virginia, memory care is called special care units within assisted living residences.
+These communities are specifically for people with Alzheimer’s disease or related dementia.
+They provide personal and healthcare services, 24-hour supervision, social and recreational activities, and anything else in residents’ personal service plans.
+Staff are trained to provide assistance with activities , like eating, bathing, managing money or and medications.

 – Ownership structure of the residence

 – Description of fees, including an explanation of what’s provided for the base fee and all possible additional fees

 An administrator at any memory care home in Virginia is required to give written assurance to a new resident that the facility can adequately provide for all health needs, based on the Uniform Assessment Instrument (see Admissions Requirements below).

 Assisted living homes in Virginia are regulated by the Department of Social Services.
 There are about 240 memory care homes in Virginia.
 There are also 145 board and care homes, which offer the same services as assisted living for 12 or fewer residents in a more house-like setting.
 For free help finding memory care of any size to meet your family’s needs and budget, click here.

 The average cost of memory care per month in Virginia is $6,368.
 This puts Virginia slightly higher than the national average of $5,448.
 The most expensive place for memory care in Virginia is Roanoke, running about $7,178 per month.
 The least expensive memory care is in Lynchburg costing $5,595 monthly.
 In Virginia Beach, the state’s most populated city, memory care costs $5,668 per month.